 Termites are eusocial insects and have been on earth for around 120 million years.
 Although under-appreciated, termites have a substantial role in the tropical ecosystem as they are notable detritivores of organic matter.

-However, in our homes, a termite colony is nothing but pure terror, as it can gnaw and munch away all your assets, putting everything made out of wood in peril.
+However, our homes are highly susceptible to the termite damage, for which even a single colony is nothing but pure terror, as it can gnaw and munch away all your assets, putting everything made out of wood in peril.
 Wood is a termite’s prime source of energy and moisture and when in contact, a colony of termites can take down entire structures made out of wood or containing cellulose.